brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * __AWS Managed CMK__: AWS manages rotation | Rotation occurs every __3 YEARS__.
 * __Customer Managed CMK__: Customer manages rotation | Automatic rotation every __1 YEAR__ can be enabled | Manual rotation is possible by deleting CMK + creating new CMK.
 * __Customer Managed CMK w/ imported Key Material__: Customer manages rotation | NO automatic rotation | Manual rotation is only option by deleting CMK + creating new CMK.
+* _Be careful of deleting OLD CMKs during rotation - KEEP the old key in case it is needed._

 __KMS Grants__ are used to programatically delegate temporary use of CMKs to other AWS principals.
 Grants only ALLOW.
 * `create-grant`: adds new grant to CMK, specifies who can use it and list of operations grantee can perform.
 A grant token is generated and can be passed as an argument to a KMS API.